Corionis/ELS/artifacts/document/developer.md

  * ```ant -f els.xml``` Build the ELS default target 'all' for Linux and Windows

+That procedure is required to be run on Linux to capture Linux/Mac executable file permissions correctly.

 In IntelliJ most/all Run configurations execute the els.xml _stamp_ ant target.
 Also, previous IntelliJ build configurations for Linux and Windows have been removed in favor of the ant build script.
 The ant build script